 This gazpacho recipe comes from The Charlotte Observer’s Kathleen Purvis who attributes it to her friend Fred Vultee.
 You can always find Fred’s Really Tomatoey Gazpacho in our fridge during the summer.
 Gazpacho is forgiving of larger or smaller quantities of vegetables.
 If you have a dozen little shishito peppers and no large green sweet pepper, that will work.

-4 to 5 large tomatoes, plus 1 more tomato for topping
+4 to 5 large tomatoes (about 2-3 pounds), plus 1 more tomato for topping

 1/2 large sweet onion

 1 green sweet pepper, seeded

 1/3 cup olive oil

 1/3 cup red wine vinegar

 (substitute in part or whole with sherry vinegar for a lovely jolt)

 a little vegetable or tomato juice if needed

 freshly ground black pepper and salt to taste